RFC-061: Semantic Corpus Search (FAISS — Shipped)¶

 - Minimal new dependencies:

-faiss-cpu(~20 MB); everything else already in the tree - Foundation for platform features: Digest clustering, recommendations, and API search all build on the same index
+faiss-cpu(~20 MB); everything else already in the tree - Foundation for platform features: Same index and protocol support viewer

 Migration Path¶